 - Remove your thumb from your right nostril, as you remove your thumb from right nostril just exhale.

-- Be focused and concentrate in your breathing.
+- Be focused and concentrate on your breathing.

 Benefits of Anulom Vilom Pranayama

-- Helps to cure mental problems like Depression, Anxiety, Tension etc.
+- Helps to cure mental problems like Depression, Anxiety, stress, Tension etc.

-- Most beneficial for breathing related problems like (Bronchitis, Asthama) etc.
+- Most beneficial for breathing related problems like (Bronchitis, Asthma) etc.

 - Improve the working of lungs.

-Anulom Vilom Pranayama is the ideal pranayama for healthy heart.
-Anulom Vilom Pranayama is also known as Nadi shodhana pranayam (alternate nostril breathing).
-It is next level of Anulom Vilom.
-In Anulom Vilom Pranayama we inhale and exhale, but in Nadi shodhana pranayam we hold (kumbhaka or retention) our breath for a second or minute than exhale.
+Anulom Vilom Pranayama is the ideal Pranayama for a healthy heart.
+Anulom Vilom Pranayama is also known as Nadi Shodhana pranayama (alternate nostril breathing).
+Nadi Shodhana is the next level of Anulom Vilom.
+In Anulom Vilom Pranayama we inhale and exhale, but in Nadi Shodhana pranayama we hold (kumbhaka or retention) our breath for a second or minute than exhale.

 Steps of Nadi Shodhana Pranayama (next level of Anulom Vilom Pranayama)

-- Sit on padmasana (lotus pose) close your eyes.
+- Sit in the Padmasana (lotus pose) close your eyes.
 Your spine should be erect.

-- Than inhale through your left nostril, while inhale close your right nostril with your right thumb.
+- Then inhale through your left nostril, while inhaling close your right nostril with your right thumb.

-- When you feel your lungs is full of air than close left nostril by ring and middle finger, and your right nostril should also close.
+- When you feel your lungs are full of air then close left nostril by the ring and middle finger, and your right nostril should also close.

-- Hold the breath for a minute or as much as you can, than exhale through right nostril.
-After that inhale through right nostril and close the left nostril by your left thumb, as you inhale completely just close your right nostril with thumb and left nostril by ring and middle finger.
+- Hold the breath for a minute or as much as you can, then exhale through the right nostril.
+After that inhale through the right nostril and close the left nostril by your left thumb, as you inhale completely just close your right nostril with thumb and left nostril by the ring and middle finger.

 - Hold your breath (retention) for a minute than exhale by your left nostril.

-- Once cycle is complete, repeat the cycle for 3 or five minutes.
+- Once a cycle is complete, repeat the cycle for 3 or five minutes.

-The benefits of nadi shodhan pranayama is Same as the benefits of Anulom Vilom Pranayama.
+- The benefits of Nadi Shodhana Pranayama is Same as the benefits of Anulom Vilom Pranayama.